 The Individual Interdisciplinary Doctoral Program is individually designed to meet the professional interests and research endeavors of each student.
-Although the program maintains a high degree of flexibility, it is a rigorous program and requires the involvement of the Graduate School as well as several academic units on campus.
+Although the program maintains a high degree of flexibility, it is a rigorous program and requires the involvement of the Graduate School as well as multiple disciplines and many degree-granting units on campus.
 I am pleased to introduce this program to you, a program that has a high degree of support both from our outstanding graduates, as well as current students, faculty and administration at WSU.